Clinical Resources for Intrathecal Analgesia

 - Flow rate settings and bolus programming

-- Dose adjustment algorithms for insufficient analgesia or adverse effects
+- Titration strategies from the literature for insufficient analgesia or adverse effects

 Target Audience: Prescribing physicians, clinical pharmacists, pain management nurses